Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: Motivation

 We demonstrate the performance degradation brought by this lack of consideration for multi-turn scheduling in Figure~\ref{fig:waiting_time_analysis_comparison}.
-In the figure, we profile the total scheduling bubble time experience by each request for vanilla vLLM and the InferCept algorithm.
-The x-axis represents each agentic job in order of arrival time, while the y-axis denotes the total bubble time for each agentic job — the total idle period a request experiences in the waiting queue before execution.
-We observe that both baselines suffer from severe bubble times.
-Even with InferCept's throughput-oriented preserve strategies, bubbles still persist and causes delay increase despite its throughput improvement over vLLM.
+We profile the total eviction overhead experienced by each request for vanilla vLLM and the InferCept algorithm.
+The x-axis represents each agentic program in order of arrival time, while the y-axis denotes the total bubble time for each agentic job — the total idle period a request experiences in the waiting queue before execution.
+Even with InferCept's KV retention, bubbles still persist and causes delay increase despite its throughput improvement over vLLM.